HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Discussion

-\paragraph{Other challenges for hate speech detection} Our analysis identifies additional challenges for hate speech detection partly identified in past work:\ First, the difficulty of distinguishing between the use and the mention of hate speech, for instance as part of counter speech \cite{rottger-etal-2022-multilingual, gligoric-etal-2024-nlp, jin2024disentangling}.
-Second, the inability of classifiers to capture subtle differences in wording that change a statement from hateful to non-hateful.
-Third, the lack of context in many posts, especially replies, poses challenges to classification, and calls for more contextualized hate speech detection \cite{perez2023assessing}.
+\paragraph{Other challenges for hate speech detection} We present further challenges for hate speech detection that have partly been identified in past work:\ First, the difficulty of distinguishing between the use and the mention of hate speech, for instance when slurs or hateful terms are quoted as part of counter speech or educational content \cite{rottger-etal-2021-hatecheck, gligoric-etal-2024-nlp, jin2024disentangling}.
+Second, the inability of classifiers to capture subtle differences in wording and phrasing that can make a non-hateful statement become hateful \cite{sap-etal-2019-risk}.
+Third, the lack of context in many posts---especially replies---poses challenges to classification and calls for more contextualized hate speech detection \cite{perez2023assessing}.
+Our analysis underlines the relevance of these challenges, given their prevalence in real-world settings, and highlights the need to address them as a priority.